-A reduction granted by a supplier of goods/services on list or catalog price is called trade discount.
-This is done due to business consideration such as trade practices, large quantity orders, etc. It is not separately shown in the books of accounts, entries recorded in purchases or sales book are recorded as net amount, i.e. Gross Amount – Trade Discount.
+A reduction granted by a supplier of goods/services on list or catalogue price is called a trade discount.
+This is done due to business consideration such as trade practices, large quantity orders, etc.

 It is mainly provided to increase the volume of sales attained by a supplier.
-It is also known as Functional Discount.
+It is also known as a functional discount.